 Scientists spend a great deal of time studying models of diseases in animals and cells.
 It is necessary to study how an intervention (a drug, device, therapy) works in people.
 Studies that involve people — human subjects — are called clinical studies.
 There are two main types of clinical studies: observational studies and clinical trials.

 Sometimes a scientist wants to understand more about how different aspects of people’s lives affect their disease.
-Areas of interest can include a person’s medications, age and gender or lifestyle choices, such as diet and exercise.
-In an observational study, scientists may ask participants to answer questions and have tests over time.
-Then the scientists study how different factors affect the participants’ disease.
+Areas of interest can include a person’s medications, age, gender and lifestyle choices, such as diet and exercise.
+In an observational study, scientists may ask participants to answer questions and have tests over time to study how different factors affect the participants’ disease.

 For example, researchers could observe a group of people who have had PD for 20 years or more to understand the factors (age of disease onset, medications used, living situation, symptoms, etc.) that impact their long-term survival.
 Any insights gained can ultimately be used to improve health care delivery for this group.
 A study like this is being done right now as part of the largest observational study ever conducted in PD, the Parkinson’s Foundation Parkinson’s Outcomes Project.

 Sometimes as a result of an observational study or from studying animals or cells in a preclinical trial, a scientist will develop a promising new treatment for a disease.
 This could be a drug, surgery or therapy like exercise or diet guidelines.
 To make sure it works, the scientist will conduct a clinical trial, also known as treatment research or an interventional trial.
-When a clinical trial is used to study medications and medical devices, it is conducted in phases.
-The trials at each phase help scientists answer different questions about the drug or device.
+When a clinical trial is used to study a treatment or intervention, it is conducted in phases.
+The trials at each phase help scientists answer different questions such as

 Why should I participate in a clinical study?